Our mission is to save the lives of homeless dogs by transporting them to safety with our shelter partners in New England.

 - We've saved the lives of thousands of homeless dogs entirely through volunteer efforts

-- ARF has been supported by the ASPCA and Subaru "Share the Love" Rescue Ride grants
+- ARF has been recognized by the ASPCA and Subaru "Share the Love" Rescue Ride grants

 - Our transport vehicle is made possible by a generous grant from the Petco Foundation

 - All the dogs transported by ARF have been fully vetted, undergone behavioral evaluations, and quarantined prior to transport.
 They receive certificates of health for interstate transport prior to departure, in accordance with USDA guidelines.

 - We collaborate exclusively with receiving shelters in New England who quarantine the dogs upon arrival, in accordance with state regulations, before they are available for adoption.
 The dogs receive another health certificate in New England after being examined by a licensed veterinarian through the receiving shelter.
 Our shelter partners require meet-and-greets between the dogs and prospective families are required; we do not participate in sight-unseen adoptions.